Pool Equipment Questions

 - What are the functions on the multi-port valve?

 - How do I know when it's time to chemically clean my pool filter?

 - Why is the pool filter blowing dirt back into the pool?

-- Why is the pool fiter not clearing the pool water?
+- Why is the pool filter not clearing the pool water?

-- How often should I change the cartridge?
+- How often should I change my filter cartridge?

 - What are the benefits of having a pool heaters?

-- Which pool heater should you get (gas, electric, or heat pump)?
+- Which pool heater should you get (gas, electric, or a heat pump)?